AllenInstitute/sweep_qc_tool/design/design.md

 ## goals

 - can load ipfx experiments:
-    - from NWB 2 files
+    - from NWB2 files (ipfx dispatches an appropriate reader based on detected NWB version, so NWB2 will also be supported)
     - from LIMS
-        - must check ipfx version against pipeline
 - can load ancillary files
     - stimulus ontology from file
     - manual qc results from file